 Woodbridge Riverside Trust is a registered charity in Suffolk.
 The Trust is an enabler for a wide range of creative projects.
-All activities are planned and run by community volunteers or Associated Organisations or Charities.
+All activities are planned and run by community volunteers or Associated Organisations.

 - .
 The purposes of this policy

-- To ensure the health and safety of trust members, other stakeholders, employees, contractors, volunteers, visitors and the general public engaged in any approved activities under the direction of WRT.
+- To ensure the health and safety of trust members, employees, volunteers and visitors engaged in any approved activities which are under the direction of WRT.

 - To prevent accidents and cases of work/activity-related ill health.

 - To maintain safe and healthy working conditions, provide and maintain plant, equipment

-- To ensure emergency procedures are in place in case of fire or other significant incident at all approved activities.
+- To ensure emergency procedures are in place in the event of fire or other significant incident at all approved activities.

 - Achieving the aims of the policy

-To achieve the aims as set out above, the Trust will ensure:
+- To achieve the aims as set out above, the Trustees will ensure:

 - That appropriate risk assessments are carried out for all approved activities.
 Once every

-- That all volunteers and/or employees have access to and and are aware of the policy and supporting documents contained in annexes to this document and sign to signify they accept and will abide by the policies.
+- That all volunteers and/or employees have access to and and are aware of the policy and supporting documents contained in annexes to this document.

 - That information related to Health and Safety is displayed in The Longshed.

-- That The Longshed is adequately (appropriately) equipped with first aid resources, an incident record book and other required emergency equipment such as fire extinguishers and a fire blanket and that this material and equipment is kept in full functioning order.
+- That The Longshed is adequately equipped with first aid resources, an accident/incident record book and other required emergency equipment such as fire extinguishers and a fire blanket.
+Fire extinguishers are to be maintained annually and replaced when required

-- That the effectiveness of the policy is regularly reviewed, and regular internal compliance audits are completed.
+- That the effectiveness of the policy is reviewed quarterly.